 The book club will have a moderator from PBC Guru who manages the forum where discussions occur online.
 The moderator will pose questions to the group, share relevant articles and facilitate conversation about topics in the book.
 Members will be encouraged to post and share as well.
 This format allows for ongoing conversation and makes it easy for readers to connect with each other through the forum.

 We're using a private forum to host the virtual book club so it's easy to connect with fellow alumnae.
 During our sign up process, you will enter the information to auto-generate your free profile.
 After you complete the sign up, we'll send you a link to the forum and you can begin to post right away!

 Professional Book Club (PBC) Guru is a book club management company that works with businesses, alumni associations, and professional societies.
-Purdue Alumni is teaming up with PBC to put this program in place for International Council of Purdue Women members.
+Purdue Alumni is teaming up with PBC to put this program in place.
 You can check out the PBC Guru website at www.pbc.guru if you want to see more of what they do.